Levain Bakery Chocolate Cookies

 Two things I need in my life.
 Coffee.
 First thing every morning.
 I know I should go for at least a glass of water before I dive into the caffeine pool.
 But I can’t help myself.
 And chocolate at the end of the night.
 Every night.
 Without fail.

 And I think I found chocolate nirvana with these cookies.
-No other chocolate cookie is going to even come close to this dark chocolate chip cookie recipe.
+No other chocolate cookie is going to even come close to this copycat Levain bakery cookie recipe.
 I mean just look at those bad boys.
 It’s like a brownie and a cookie got together and this was born.

-When I find this copycat version of a Levain Bakery’s chocolate cookie at Modern Honey, I knew I had to give it a try.
-And now I’m wishing I tried them sooner.
+When I created this copycat version of Levain Bakery’s chocolate chip walnut cookies I knew I had to give a chocolate version a try.
+And now I’m wishing I made them sooner.
+Soon after I had to create this Levain bakery double chocolate peanut butter chip cookie version (make these next!)

 So what’s the secret to this ooey gooey brownie like center?
 Glad you asked.
 First of, this cookie uses a combination of all purpose flour and cake flour.
 Using a softer flour like cake flour keep this cookie nice and tender on the inside.